NEWS & EVENTS with JAWA Off Road Campers

 Off Road Camping Magnetic Island

 SeaLink operates a vehicle ferry service from Townsville to Magnetic Island tailored to meet the needs of caravan owners.
 Before boarding the ferry, it’s essential to book your caravan park or campsite.
 Familiarise yourself with any regulations regarding vehicle size or facilities as well as any specific requirements for staying with your off road camper.
 Avoid fines and other inconveniences by learning the parking guidelines on Magnetic Island.
+Learn More About Caravanning in North Queensland.

 The Aboriginal Traditional Custodian of Yunbenun (Magnetic Island), the Wulgurukaba ‘canoe people,’ work closely with the QPWS to manage and make decisions about their land and sea country, and the island is home to many sacred but hidden Aboriginal artefacts and rock art.
 Rich culture, stunning landscapes and an extensive array of flora and fauna make Magnetic Island popular with campers.